 Gender, Sexuality, and Health

-Gender, Sexuality, and Health serves as a coordinating mechanism for all Columbia Psychiatry faculty engaged with the study of gender and sexuality while providing critically-needed training support to residents, graduate students, postdoctoral fellows, professional staff, and community members.
-The area includes the HIV Center for Clinical and Behavioral Studies, the Program for the Study of LGBT Health, the Northeast/Caribbean AIDS Education and Training Center, and the Master of Bioethics Program.
+Gender, Sexuality, and Health serves as a coordinating mechanism for all Columbia Psychiatry faculty engaged in the study of gender and sexuality while providing critically-needed training support to residents, graduate students, postdoctoral fellows, professional staff, and community members.
+The area includes the HIV Center for Clinical and Behavioral Studies, the Behavioral Sciences Research in HIV Infection Postdoctoral Training Program (T32), the Program for the Study of LGBTQI+ Health and the Columbia Gender Identity Program, the Northeast/Caribbean AIDS Education and Training Center, and the Master of Bioethics Program.

-Faculty members work closely with other branches of the Vagelos College of Physicians and Surgeons, Columbia University School of Nursing, and Mailman School of Public Health.
+Faculty members work closely with other branches of the Vagelos College of Physicians and Surgeons, Columbia University School of Nursing, Columbia University Division of Infectious Diseases in the Department of Medicine, and Mailman School of Public Health.
 In addition, there are strong connections to the Columbia University School of Social Work and the clinical care centers of the Columbia University Irving Medical Center (CUIMC).

 - To prevent new HIV infections, improve health outcomes, and reduce disparities by advancing our understanding of individual, social, contextual, and structural factors influencing outcomes along the HIV prevention and care continuum

 - To translate HIV research into culturally and contextually sound evidence-based interventions and structurally competent practices and policies

 - To provide multidisciplinary education and training programs and capacity-building assistance for healthcare providers and systems treating sexual and gender minority persons and persons living with HIV/AIDS